xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus.md

 </td><td>

-Options, as written by the user.
-All are optional.
+Configuration options as specified by users in configuration files.

 </td></tr>